cal-itp/data-infra/docs/analytics_tools/storing_data.md

 Our team uses Google Cloud Storage (GCS) buckets, specifically the `calitp-analytics-data` bucket, to store other datasets for analyses.
 GCS can store anything, of arbitrary object size and shape.
 It’s like a giant folder in the cloud.
 You can use it to store CSVs, parquets, pickles, videos, etc. Within the bucket, the `data-analyses` folder with its sub-folders corresponds to the `data-analyses`  GitHub repo with its sub-folders.
 Versioned data for a task should live within the correct folders.

 To access GCS, make sure you have your authentication set up in JupyterHub.
-GOOGLE AUTH STUFF, LINK TO THAT PAGE, EMBED THAT HERE.

 ```python
 import geopandas as gpd